funnybunnyofdoom/Vintage-Story-Mods/README.md

 -Simple Server Messages: [FunnyBunnyofDOOM]

+-tpt - Teleport Too: [FunnyBunnyofDOOM]
+	Teleports the user to another player with permission

 -Just Light Jars: [FunnyBunnyofDOOM][DukePony] harvest glow worms and craft them with a glass jar to get glowing jars

 -Trash Drop: [FunnyBunnyofDOOM][DukePony]
 	Instead of despawning, non-compostable items will turn into a Trash block, forcing the player to deal with trash on their land.